The Heart of Spiritual Tending

 Unlike many relationships where we expect expertise or answers, spiritual direction thrives in the unknown.
 It welcomes doubt, wrestles with paradox, and sits with questions that have no easy resolution.
 A spiritual companion does not have to know the seeker’s path in advance.
 They are there to travel alongside them, trusting that the seeker’s deep wisdom—and their relationship with the sacred—will reveal the way forward.
 Taking an attitude of honoring what unfolds allows mystery to enter, supported by deep trust in the seeker's inner wisdom and the sacred.

-In a world that often demands certainty, spiritual direction offers something different: a sacred pause, a listening ear, and the radical trust that each person’s journey with the divine is unfolding in its own time.
+In a world that often demands certainty, spiritual direction work offers something different: a sacred pause, a listening ear, and the radical trust that each person’s journey with the divine is unfolding in its own time.

 What Happens in Spiritual Companioning?